flanagancd68/talmidimway/content/commentary/gospels/GB3/2022-01-11-37b-beyond-the-jordan-ii/index.en.md

 This is Jesus’ third prediction of his betrayal and demise.
 The first time was the “get behind me Satan” exchange with Peter at Caesarea Philippi, and the second was right after that in Galilee.

+{{< callout note >}}
+{{< spoiler text="**Herod the Great: a symbol of authoritarian brutality**" >}}

+Herod the great was notorious for decadence and brutality.
+Although there is no extra-biblical evidence for the "Slaughter of the Innocents" as recorded in Matthew, the incident is entirely consistent with what we do know about Herod's character.

-Herod’s palace was notorious for decadence and brutality.
-Herod once ordered the drownings of the High Priest and several family members in the pool here.
+Herod once ordered the drownings of the High Priest and several family members in the pool at his palace here in Jericho.
 On another occasion, Herod wanted to make sure the people of Israel mourned when he died.
-He ordered the executions of several famous Jewish leaders.
-They were imprisoned at Jericho.
+He ordered the executions of several popular Jewish leaders, because the people would have mourned over their deaths.
 Fortunately, the surviving guards did not carry out Herod's execution order.

+After Herod died, his sons and later the Roman procurators continued this practice of brutally oppressing the Jewish people, culminating in the two great Jewish revolts, the [first in 66 CE](https://en.wikipedia.org/wiki/First_Jewish%E2%80%93Roman_War) and the [second (the "Bar Kochba Revolt") in 132 CE](https://en.wikipedia.org/wiki/Bar_Kokhba_revolt) .

 So we have to picture it.
 Jesus is talking about suffering at the hands of those in charge as they were likely within sight of Herod’s palace where such suffering of innocent people often took place.

+{{< /spoiler >}}
+{{< /callout >}}

 Luke reminds us of the bigger picture.